 Will funds be withdrawn from my entity’s bank account, or can I push the filing fee to the IID (or whoever receives)?
 Please see the information above regarding the two different payment options.

-How will information from my actuary be filed online? – Please upload the information or statement from your actuary as a separate attachment in the supporting documents.
+How will information from my actuary be filed online? – Please upload the information or statement from your actuary as a separate attachment in the required field.

 If you need assistance, please contact the Iowa Insurance Division.